jmonarchik/JohnsLawnCareAPI/README.md

-# MariosPizzerias-SPA
+# John's Lawn Care API
-example Angular / WebAPI app for demoing technology
+API for use with the JMLawnServices front end